Google Ads Attribution Models: The Ultimate Guide

 The Google Ads Attribution Model is a great way to track customer activity in your store.
 It lets you see how much traffic came from which ad, the length of time the visitor stayed on your site, and their path through each page.

 One of the reasons I like Google Ads is that it’s a great way to grow your audience.
-You can get more customers free with Google Ads because ads are shown across its many platforms, from Gmail to YouTube.
+You can get more customers for free with Google Ads because ads are shown across its many platforms, from Gmail to YouTube.

 - It helps you understand the impact of your marketing efforts